ben5311/ranger2/README.md

 ### What's in the folder

-This folder contains all necessary files for the VS Code Ranger extension.
+This folder contains all necessary files for the VS Code Ranger extension and the CLI.

 It's built using the [Langium](https://langium.org/) framework.